How to Buy An Investment Property in New York City

 If there’s lots of renovation happening in the neighborhood, that’s a good sign.

-Developers invest tons of time and money getting intel on where to invest, and you can capitalize on their research.
+Developers invest tons of time and money in getting intel on where to invest, and you can capitalize on their research.

 Check the Days on Market (DOM) for listings on StreetEasy or Zillow.
 If the DOM is declining, that’s good.

-You ideally want to choose a neighborhood where most homes are being scooped up after just a few days on the market.
+Ideally, you want to choose a neighborhood where most homes are being scooped up after just a few days on the market.
 This means there’s lots of demand.

 Where are your friends-of-friends all moving?